Chalarangelo/30-seconds-of-code/README.md

 ### bindAll

+Binds methods of an object to the object itself, overwriting the existing method.

 Use `Array.forEach()` to return a `function` that uses `Function.apply()` to apply the given context (`obj`) to `fn` for each function specified.

 ```js